Slamy/Wiki_MiSTer/Loading-games-via-MGL-files.md

 In this case it will be ```"S0,CUECHD,Insert CD;"``` Notice the S0, that is the "s" type with index of 0.

-At the time of writing (late February 2022) MGL is not supported on the Atari ST, Minimig, Archie and Sharp cores.